gdelataillade/alarm/help/INSTALL-ANDROID.md

 ```

 ## Step 4
-Inside the <application> tag of your AndroidManifest.xml, add the following declarations:
+Inside the <application> tag of your `AndroidManifest.xml`, add the following declarations:
 ```xml
 <application>
   [...]